-Turkey and bacon sliders with ‘isn’t that special sauce’ have crispy bacon, slices of turkey, melted mozzarella cheese and a creamy sauce.
-The perfect slider recipe for any night of the week.
+Turkey and bacon sliders with ‘Isn’t that special sauce’ have crispy bacon, slices of turkey, melted mozzarella cheese, and a creamy sauce.
+The perfect oven baked slider recipe for any night of the week.

 Sliders have been a huge hit in my house since I started making them about a year ago.
 In the summer they pair well with chips and other cold side dishes.
 In the winter they are perfect for dipping into soups.
 They are also big on flavor when you hit the right combination.